 Federally Administered Indian Trust Lands (including Native Allotments)

-Federally administered Indian trust lands in Alaska include the Annette Island Indian Reservation, some Town Site lots created under the 1891 Townsite Act, and lands placed into trust under the fee-into-trust regulation that was broadened to include Alaska tribes in 2013.
+Federally administered Indian trust lands in Alaska include the Annette Island Indian Reservation and some Town Site lots created under the 1891 Townsite Act.

 In addition, restricted-title Alaska Native Allotments are treated as trust lands for the purpose of fire protection.
 A Native Allotment is a parcel or parcels of land, totaling up to 160 acres, conveyed by restricted deed to an Alaska Native under the terms and conditions of the Alaska Native Allotment Act of 1906 and 1956 amendment; and the Alaska Native Veteran Allotment Act of 1998.
 43 U.S.C. §§ 357, 357a, 357b.

-Under fee-to-trust regulations (25 CFR 151), Alaska Native individuals and tribal landowners have the option of asking the federal government to place their lands into federal trust status.
-Land transferred by an ANCSA corporation to a tribe, land transferred to a tribe by a municipality, townsite lots that were deeded to a tribe, Native Allotments, lands donated or gifted to a tribe or individual, and lands purchased by a tribe may be eligible for trust status.
-As of March 1, 2018, the only approved fee-to-trust land in the State is a 1-acre parcel placed into trust by the Craig Tribal Association.

-The Department of the Interior, Bureau of Indian Affairs (BIA) has been tasked with the protection of Alaska native trust lands.
-This protection is intended to protect the natural and cultural resources of the land for current and future generations of Alaska Natives.

 Fire Management Considerations for Federally Administered Indian Trust Lands

 Department of the Interior Manual 620 Chapter 5.3 delegates wildland fire suppression services for DOI administered lands (including trust lands) to BLM.
 These services are provided by BLM- Alaska Fire Service (AFS), and by the State of Alaska and US Forest Service through the Alaska Master Cooperative Wildland Fire Management and Stafford Act Response Agreement (2015 Alaska Master Agreement).